Georgia Labor Laws Guide

 • 21 days per year/14 hours per month after 10 years of service.

-Bear in mind that one can only accrue 45 days (360 hours) of annual leave since anything above is forfeited.
+Bear in mind that employees can only accrue 45 days (360 hours) of annual leave since anything above is forfeited.

-Bereavement leave — this type of leave is taken when there has been a death inside a family.
-There is no explicit law regarding bereavement leave in Georgia.
+Bereavement leave — this type of leave is taken when there has been a death within a family.
+There’s no explicit law regarding bereavement leave in Georgia.

 Thus, it depends on the company’s policies and rules.